aleen42/PersonalWiki/post/face_swap/face_swap.md

 ### FaceSwap : Step by Step using OpenCV

-1. **Face Alignment** : To replace one face with another, we first need place one face approximately on top of the other so that it covers the face below.
+i. **Face Alignment** : To replace one face with another, we first need place one face approximately on top of the other so that it covers the face below.
 An example is shown in Figure 3.

 ![](./3.jpg)

 **Figure 3.
 Face Alignment.
 Left : Detected facial landmarks and convex hull.
 Middle : Delaunay triangulation of points on convex hull.
 Right : Face alignment by affine warping triangles.**

-2.
+- i. **Facial Landmark Detection**

+    The geometry of the two faces are very different and so we need  to warp the source face a bit so that it covers the target face, but we also want to make sure we do not warp it beyond recognition.To achieve this we first detect facial landmarks on both images using dlib.
+However, unlike in Face Morphing, we do not and should not use all the points for face alignment.
+We simply need the points on the outer boundary of the face as show in the image.

+- ii. **Find Convex Hull**

+    In Computer Vision and Math jargon, the boundary of a collection of points or shape is called a “hull”.
+A boundary that does not have any concavities is called a “**Convex Hull**”.
+In Figure 3. the image on the left shows facial landmarks detected using dlib in red and the convex hull of the points is shown in blue.
+The convex hull of a set of points can be calculated using OpenCV’s convexHull function.